-- It helps to investigate and identify the existing energy consumption of the building and provides suggestions on how to improve it, - It provides reliable information on a building's energy quality, demonstrates sensible savings potential and offers concrete modernisation recommendations, - It increases transparency in the real estate market and encourages owners to invest in their buildings, - It contributes to the building renovation process and indicates whether a refurbishment is actually necessary or not.
-A thorough renovation of an old building provides many opportunities to save a lot of money from the lower energy consumption.
-Moreover, it enables a limited time of depreciation thanks to lower operating cost. - In many European countries, this Energy Efficiency Certificate is necessary to finance the construction / renovation of a building. - It is used to classify buildings by benchmarking them on the basis of energy indicators such as kWh, kWh/ m2 or kWh/m2\a.
+- It helps to investigate and identify the existing energy consumption of the building and provides suggestions on how to improve it, - It provides reliable information on a building's energy quality, demonstrates sensible savings potential and offers concrete modernisation recommendations, - Increases transparency in the real estate market and encourages owners to invest in their buildings, - It contributes to the building renovation process and indicates whether a refurbishment is actually necessary or not.
+A thorough renovation of an old building provides many opportunities to save a lot of money from heating costs.
+Moreover, it enables a limited time of depreciation thanks to lower operating costs, - In many European countries, this certificate is necessary to finance the construction / renovation costs, - It is used to classify buildings by benchmarking them on the basis of energy indicators such as kWh, kWh/ m2 or kWh/m2\a.
 These indicators can cover almost all buildings and procedures.
 This standardization shall not be based on a comparison with the national averages, but rather on a comparison with the best energy classes or practices and how they are achieved or implemented.